The Mourning Man

 “Come on.
 Sit down.”

 Jim sat.
-Ralph reached over and rubbed the baby’s head.
+Ralph rubbed the baby’s head.

 “Connie loved this place,” he said.
 “After her momma passed, Connie was who I lived for.”

-The scene morphed to a Christmas morning.
+The scene morphed into a Christmas morning.

 “I was home that Christmas, instead of working.”
 He smiled.
 “Connie said she didn’t believe in Santa anymore.
 So, I dressed up like Santa and made a lot of noise when I put out the presents.
 When her head popped around the corner, her eyes went wide.
 My heart sang.
 She believed again.”